- You do not have any products in your shopping cart yet.

 - Use a soft, slightly damp cloth for cleaning.

-- Wipe afterwards with a dry cloth to avoid water spots.
+- Wipe dry afterwards to avoid water spots.

 - Avoid sharp cleaning agents, solvents, or abrasive products.